Bougherham History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bougherham research.
 Another 193 words (14 lines of text) covering the years 1506, 1633, 1635, 1632, 1590, 1572, 1675, 1627, 1631, 1633, 1634, 1635, 1660 and 1660 are included under the topic Early Bougherham History in all our PDF Extended History products and printed products wherever possible.

 Bougherham Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Bougherham has been recorded under many different variations, including Bowerman, Bowreman and others.
+Bougherham has been recorded under many different variations, including Bowerman, Bowreman, Bureman, Bourman, Burman and others.